john-abo/Home-Forum-System/README.md

   ipconfig -a

 log files were removed to ensure any local changes done on my own home system isn't added to the github repository.

+The filenames can be changed in the src, and is left to users choice.